Kelly Feder, GCFT

 extensive study and work in neuromuscular re-education, breath work and

-Rhonda’s yoga classes often include pranayama, meditation, and visualization, and are influenced by her studies with teachers Rod Stryker, founder of ParaYoga, Pandit, Rajmani Tigunait of the Himalayan Institute, the Nonviolent Communication process, as well as her years of experience with creative movement.
-Rhonda has completed certifications in ParaYoga, BodyMind Coaching, Nonviolent Communication, and is a Yoga Alliance registered ERYT-500.
-She leads workshops, offers private and corporate Yoga classes, and leads weekly mindfulness and expressive movement groups at McCallum Place, a treatment center for people with eating disorders.
+Rhonda’s yoga classes are influenced by her studies with teachers Rod Stryker, founder of ParaYoga, and Pandit Rajmani Tigunait, spiritual head of the Himalayan Institute, as well as her years of experience teaching dance and creative movement.
+Rhonda has completed certifications in ParaYoga, BodyMind Coaching, Nonviolent Communication, and Transformational Leadership.
+She offers Dance Journey, Transformational Coaching, Yoga Teacher Training, and private yoga instruction as well as online learning modules.

 Leila has been practicing yoga for nearly 20 years.
 A long-time student of Kitty Daly and Lyn Magee, she received her 500 hour Kripalu yoga teacher certification in 2011 and regularly returns to Kripalu to assist with teacher training.
 Her classes emphasize breath work (pranayama) and principles of asana sequencing to open congested areas of the body, improve balance and flexibility, build strength and endurance and enhance energy flow.
 A mother of three, cancer survivor and internationally recognized human rights lawyer, she brings music, laughter and a breadth of life experience to her yoga classes and deeply believes that yoga can help bring peace and healing to our lives and to our planet.

 Christy began teaching body conditioning and dance in 1980